bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 |image5|

-A User Task with an attached Signal Boundary Event is listening to a signal while its task is in SUSPENDED state.
-If the signal has been received the task is destroyed and the execution continues with a newly created follow-up task.
+A User Task with an attached Signal Boundary Event listens for a signal while its task is in SUSPENDED state.
+After receiving the signal, |ivy| destroys the task.
+Execution continues with a newly created follow-up task.